Architecture Management Process Template

 Importance of Architecture Management:

-There are several ways in which ITIL architecture management can help organizations to improve their IT operations:
+There are several ways in which IT architecture management can help organizations to improve their IT operations:

 Architecture Management: